Semrush helps you:

 Ultimate guides put everything you need to know about a topic in one place.

-For example, I published this ultimate guide to Google Rankbrain earlier this year.
+For example, I published this ultimate guide to Google Rankbrain a while ago.

 Pro Tip: You might have noticed that my guide is custom designed.
 In my experience, a cool-looking guide makes it stand out… and boosts your content’s perceived value.
 Both of which result in more links.

-Sure, it got a decent amount of social shares and comments:
+Sure, it got a decent amount of social shares:

 But more important than that, lots of people linked to it: